ashodkh/dash_spectra/README.md

 The tutorial folder contains a Jupyter Notebook that demonstrates how to use this module with SDSS data.
 The data was obtained using [astroML](https://www.astroml.org/).

-The output of the tutorial is hosted on https://dash-spectra.onrender.com/.

 # Installation
 dash_script.py is just a module that can be downloaded and placed in a directory.